mongoose76/mech-api-nestjs-typeorm/README.md

 ## Description

-Microservice containing the structure of Battletech mechs.
+This microservice exposes an API to a repository with  data about Battletech mechs.

 WIKI: https://battletech.gamepedia.com/Battletech_Wiki